pure-data/pd-icon/README.md

 * masters/icon.svg: exported SVG from Inkscape
 * masters/icon2014.png: exported PNG from Inkscape
 * masters/patch: source Pd patches
+* masters/*_svgplugin_*: similar files to the above, except exported via the svgplugin on deken

 If you want to generate icons with your own design, create a 1024x1024 PNG and either replace the master/icon2014.png file or edit the Makefile to use yours.
 Then run `make`.